RobertCarrUTA/C-Multithreaded-Substring-Search/README.md

     * [Interpretation of Collected Data](#interpretation-of-collected-data)

 ## About the Project
-In this program, substring searches are performed in text files in a multithreaded manner.
+In this program, a substring search is performed in text files in a multithreaded manner.
 Multithreading was used to improve the efficiency of searching for substrings within large strings (there are over 4,318,6700 characters in [shakespeare.txt](https://github.com/RobertCarrUTA/C-Multithreaded-Substring-Search/blob/main/shakespeare.txt)!).
 [POSIX thread libraries](https://pubs.opengroup.org/onlinepubs/7908799/xsh/pthread.h.html) were used to support multiple threads.
 POSIX provides standard C/C++ thread APIs.
 New concurrent processes were spawned with this method.

 ## Compile Instructions
 These compile instructions are for a Ubuntu Operating System